Covariate Balancing and the Equivalence of Weighting and Doubly Robust Estimators of Average Treatment Effects: Equivalence of Estimators

 The AIPW estimator with IPT weights, which we refer to as AIPT, is also the difference in estimates of $\mu_{1} \equiv \e [ Y(1) ]$ and $\mu_{0} \equiv \e [ Y(0) ]$; that is, $\hat{\tau}_{ate,aipt} = \hat{\mu}_{1,aipt} - \hat{\mu}_{0,aipt}$.
 For $\mu_{1}$,

 where remember that $1 \in \mathbf{X}_{i}$.
 Although it is not important for the equivalence result, the estimates $\mathbf{\hat{\beta}}_{1}$ typically come from an OLS regression of $Y_{i}$ on $\mathbf{X}_{i}$ using $W_{i}=1$ (treated units).
 The first term in \eqref{eq:aipt_mu1} is a weighted average of the resulting residuals over the treated units.
-The weights are exactly those appearing in $\hat{\mu}_{1,ipt}$ and are therefore normalized.
+The weights are exactly those appearing in $\hat{\mu}_{1,ipt}$ and are therefore normalized.\footnote{Normalization is less important in AIPW than in IPW\@. \cite{Knaus2024} shows that ``unnormalized'' AIPW, unlike unnormalized IPW, can still be expressed as a weighted average of observed outcomes with weights that sum to one.
+This normalization is automatic under standard implementations of outcome regressions.}

 For $\mu_{0}$, the AIPT estimator is

 where $\mathbf{\hat{\beta}}_{0}$ are probably the OLS estimates from a regression of $Y_{i}$ on $\mathbf{X}_{i}$ using $W_{i}=0$.

 The third estimator we consider is the IPWRA estimator with IPT weights, which we refer to as IPTRA\@.
 For $\mu_{1}$, we first solve a weighted least squares (WLS) problem,